-Principles, mechanisms, techniques, and tools for software development.
-The course involves a significant project.
+Principles, mechanisms, techniques, and tools for software development, with a focus on software design.

 Principles: Separation of concerns, encapsulation,

 Mechanism: Exception-handling, serialization support, concurrency and synchronization, reflection.

 Techniques: Design patterns, design by contract, unit testing, refactoring.

 Tools: Integrated software development environment, automatic testing tools, coverage analyzers, static checkers.

 The learning outcomes for this course are organized along the four main conceptual axes of the course: principles, mechanisms, techniques, and tools.
 The following table lists the expected learning outcomes for the course (the table reads by row, from left to right).